18F/handbook/_pages/welcome-to-TTS/classes/accessibility.md

 ## <a id="training">Training</a>

-18F hosts monthly training sessions to help you learn how to build accessible products.
+TTS hosts monthly training sessions to help you learn how to build accessible products.
 The class is required for all developers, who must attend the class at least once (but can attend as many times as they like).
 Folks from other teams are encouraged to attend as well.
 Find the class schedule on the [Working Groups and Guilds calendar](https://www.google.com/calendar/embed?src=gsa.gov_o1aqcv28k1f0nmca5bkch8los4%40group.calendar.google.com&ctz=America/New_York).

 ## <a id="making-a-project-accessibile">Making a project accessible</a>